Why magnetic monopole becomes dyon in topological insulators: Introduction

 While the Wilson term plays an essential role in lattice fermion Dirac operator to eliminate the unphysical doubler modes, it is apparently not necessary in continuum theory.
 However, we will see below that once the sign of the Wilson term is fixed (to a positive value), the sign of fermion mass is well-defined and makes a crucial difference in the solutions of the regularized Dirac equation, as is reported in \cite{zhao2012magnetic,Tyner:2022qpr}.
 The Dirac fermion with negative mass represents the electron field in topological insulator, and the positive mass fermion is the one in normal insulator.

 \fi

-The cobordism invariance of the AS index requires existence of another topologically protected zero mode with the opposite chirality at the surface of the topological insulator, which was empirically known in numerical studies \cite{Rosenberg:2010ia, zhao2012magnetic, Tyner:2022qpr, Aoki:2022aez}.
-Since the two zero modes must mix keeping the $\pm$ symmetry of the Dirac Hamiltonian spectrum, we can naturally understand that only one of the two (near) zero modes is occupied in the half-filling state, and the only half of its amplitude is located near the monopole/vortex, making the charge at its vicinity 1/2 of the unit electron charge.
+The cobordism invariance of the AS index requires the existence of an additional zero mode localized at the surface of the topological insulator with the opposite chirality, which is also topologically protected.
+This has been empirically observed in previous numerical studies \cite{Rosenberg:2010ia, zhao2012magnetic, Tyner:2022qpr, Aoki:2022aez}.
+The paired two zero modes must mix while maintaining the $\pm$ symmetry of the Dirac Hamiltonian spectrum.
+Since only one of the two (near) zero modes is occupied in the half-filling state, and only half of its amplitude is located near the monopole/vortex, the zero mode mixing naturally explains the half integral electric charge in the vicinity of the monopole/vortex.

-Furthermore, creation of the domain-wall offers an interesting re-interpretation of the original $\theta$ vacuum approach in the Maxwell theory.
+Furthermore, the creation of the domain-wall offers an intriguing reinterpretation of the conventional $\theta$ vacuum approach in the Maxwell theory.
 The defect in the $\theta$ term does not necessarily require a point-like magnetic charge.
-If we can insert a thin solenoid with a very dense magnetic flux into a topological insulator, we may be able to experimentally confirm that the magnetic monopole-``like'' configuration captures a half electric charge.
-In this work, we numerically simulate this system smoothly increasing the magnetic flux of the solenoid.
+If we could introduce a thin solenoid with a sufficiently dense magnetic flux into a topological insulator, we might be able to verify experimentally that the magnetic monopole-``like'' configuration captures half of an electric charge.
+In this study, we simulate this system on a lattice by gradually increasing the magnetic flux of the solenoid.
+We find that the charge is pumped not from the bulk but from the outer surface of the topological insulator, where the Dirac string becomes a bridge between the two domain-walls.

 The rest of the paper is organized as follows.
 In Sec.\ref{sec:EFT}, we review the original semi-classical effective theory approach with the $\theta$ term and Chern-Simons term in the Maxwell theory in three and two dimensions, respectively.
-Our analysis starts from a vortex in a two-dimensional topological insulator in Sec.~\ref{sec:vortex} and continue to our main target: a monopole in a three-dimensional topological insulator in Sec.~\ref{sec:monopole}.
+Our analysis starts from a vortex in a two-dimensional topological insulator in Sec.~\ref{sec:vortex} and continues to our main target: a monopole in a three-dimensional topological insulator in Sec.~\ref{sec:monopole}.
 In Sec.~\ref{sec:lattice}, we numerically confirm pairing of the zero modes: one located at the monopole and the other at the surface of the topological insulator.
 Then we try to reinterpret the original effective theory approach in Sec.~\ref{sec:EFT2}, simulating a solenoid whose end produces the essentially same phenomenon as the Witten effect.
 In Sec.~\ref{sec:summary}, we give a summary and discussion.